logancyang/blog-learning-automata/_posts/2020-06-04-fastai-lesson12.md

 The goal of formatting is to make the code more readable, and debugging ML code is very difficult.
 This kind of formatting can help.

+## Jeremy's answer to some in-class questions

+### Jeremy on cross validation

+Cross validation is a good idea when the data is very small.
+Once the data has over 1k rows, it is not needed.
+In general, if the valid accuracy varies too much from run to run, consider cross validation.
+Otherwise, a good validation set is enough.

+### Best tips for debugging deep learning

+- **Don't make mistakes in the first place: make the code as simple as possible.**
+- A horror story from Jeremy: he forgot to write `.opt` somewhere and it took countless hours and $5k of AWS credit to find that bug.
+- Testing for DL is different from standard software engineering, it needs to work for randomness.
+Working for one random seed doesn't mean it works for another.
+You need non-reproducible tests, you need to be warned if something looks off statistically.
+- Once you realize there's a specific bug, you write a test that fails on it **everytime**.
+- DL debugging is really hard, again, need to **make sure you don't make a mistake in the first place**.

+### Scientific journal: all scientists should have one

+A note that has all the scientific experiment settings and their results.
+It should be easy to search through if we need some old records.

+For example, noble gases and penicillin are discovered by good practice of scientific journaling.

+Jeremy tried changing batch norm in different ways in Keras.
+His journal helped him keep track of all the things that didn't work and what worked.

+Git commit ID or dataset versions can be recorded in the journal if needed.
+Or just keep the dates and make sure you push every day.

+### Comments on stopword removal, stemming, lemmatization

+Jeremy says it's a terrible idea.
+The rule of thumb is to leave the raw text alone and do not do the stopwords removal, stemming, etc. These are for traditional NLP before deep learning.
+We don't want to lose information.

+(Me: some of these processing may still be useful for certain tasks.
+Jeremy's answer here works for text classification in general.)

 ## MixUp and label smoothing

 In the last lesson we can run data augmentation on GPUs.